- >>African Holocaust

 – Hilary Muhammad (NOI)

 These relationships did not follow modern binary black vs. white, or native vs. foreign.
 In Ethiopia Ezana used Christian to create the great united Ethiopian Empire Abyssinia.
 In West Africa (Western Sudan) legends like Askia and Sunni Ber used Islam to unite large areas of Africa to produce the largest empire in African history.
-Other ethnic and ideological interest formed polities along their own political interest, and sometimes these ideologies clashed sometimes they did not.
+Other ethnic and ideological interest formed polities along their own political interest, and sometimes these ideologies clashed, sometimes they did not.
 Those polities with the greatest mechanisms of unity became dominant.
 In Ethiopia Christianity gave an advantage, In the rest of Africa Islam gave advantage because it was non-ethnocentric (one reason) and had a sophisticated political creed.
-Both Christians and Muslims also had the advantage of greater political partnerships with non-African states bearing those faiths: Africa - Arabia (Swahili, and Somalia) and Ethiopia - Europe.
+Both Christians and Muslims also had the advantage of greater political partnerships with non-African states bearing those faiths: Africa - Arabia (Swahili, and Somalia) and Ethiopia - Christian Europe and Middle East (including Judaism in Israel modern and ancient).

 The question is why with such an abundance of information on the old world do we still get regressive debates around "White man's and Arab religion", which have not moved on since the late 70's.
 It is due to lack of a true Pan-African understanding of our world.
 We see our history as what happened after the slave ships left West Africa.
 What about Mali, Sudan, Ethiopia, Egypt?
 So the logic of why do Africans embrace Islam and Christianity is far more complex than "religions of oppressors."
 Especially when 95% of the Atlantic slave system was conducted between non-Abrahamic Africans and Europeans.
 And a similar situation in East Africa.
 It was also ATR that traded with Muslim Africans, in the North, for the Trans-Saharan slave system.